atsepkov/RapydScript/README.md

 Getting Started
 ---------------
+As you read the following sections, I suggest you start a RapydScript shell (by typing `rapydscript` without arguments) and follow along.
+You'll be able to see both, the generated JavaScript, and the output produced by the given RapydScript command.

 Like JavaScript, RapydScript can be used to create anything from a quick function to a complex web-app.
 RapydScript can access anything regular JavaScript can, in the same manner.
 Let's say we want to write a function that greets us with a "Hello World" pop-up.
 The following code will do it:

 	def greet():